ChillarAnand/avilpage.com/2024/06/headlamp-k8s-lens-open-source-alternative.md

 ### Conclusion

 If you are looking for an open source alternative to Lens, headlamp is a good choice.
-It provides a similar UI & features as Lens and it is accessible via mobile devices as well.
+It provides a similar UI & features as Lens, and it is accessible via mobile devices as well.

 [^headlamp]: [https://headlamp.dev/](https://headlamp.dev/)